Tag Archives: hamantaschen

 Purim shortcuts

 Happy Purim, everyone.
-If you’ve waited until the last minute to think about costumes, see the emergency kid costume ideas at www.JewishEveryday.com.
-Cheap paper plates and even a lunch sack can become a crown in seconds, and a bathrobe or towel can be royal garb and cape.
+If you’ve waited until the last minute to think about costumes, see my emergency kid costume ideas at JewishEveryday com.
+White paper plates and even a lunch sack can become a crown in seconds, and a bathrobe or towel can be royal garb and cape.
 If your kid is young enough, this is good enough.
 If your kid is old enough to use the word “lame,” this is not good enough.
 Continue reading

 Let the Hamantaschen Begin